 How do I terminate proxy access?

-Contact our portal support desk at 484.580.1080 to speak with a representative who can assist with your request.
+Contact the Main Line Health portal support desk at 484.580.1080 to speak with a representative who can assist with your request.
 We cannot guarantee how quickly proxy access can be terminated following receipt of a termination request.

 Adult patients can also personally deactivate any designated proxy access directly from MyChart by clicking on the Personalize tab.
 From there, at the bottom of the Personalize window, in a section labeled Who Can View My Record, you can see the names of any adults that you have given proxy access to.
 If at any time you wish to disable the proxy access of any adult you have granted proxy to, simply click the Revoke Access button next to the name of the proxy you wish to deactivate.